-A leave of absence may be granted for a maximum of one academic year.
+A leave of absence may be requested for a maximum of three consecutive semesters.

-- 1. A request for a leave of absence should be submitted in writing to the track Director, including the Leave of Absence form.
+- 1. A request for a leave of absence must be submitted in writing to the track Director, including the Leave of Absence form.
 The track Director will meet with the student, consult with the Associate Dean of Academic Affairs regarding the LOA request.
-If granted, the student will then meet with the Vice President of Student Affairs or designee to review any outstanding encumbrances.
+If granted, the student will then meet with the Vice President for Student Affairs or designee to review any outstanding encumbrances.
 Any student with outstanding encumbrances is not entitled to have official transcripts sent and may be denied readmission. - 2.
 Incomplete grades remaining from the semester in which the leave was taken must be removed in accordance with "Course Incomplete" Grade Regulations.